How PACE Loans Work

 The Pros and Cons of PACE Funding

-Saving water and energy is good for the environment, and you also benefit in the form of lower utility costs.
+Saving water and energy is good for the environment and can result in lower utility costs.
 But big upgrades like drought-resistant landscaping solar panels can be costly.
 If you’re looking to make green improvements, a PACE loan might be an option for funding.
 PACE financing makes it easy to qualify for relatively affordable long-term loans, but there are pros and cons to using these programs.

 What Is PACE?

 Property Assessed Clean Energy (PACE) is a way to borrow money for clean energy projects.
 Property owners, including homeowners and businesses, get financing for upgrades and repay through property taxes.
 Approval for PACE financing is mainly based on equity in the property being upgraded, which will be used as collateral to secure the loan, and you can typically borrow up to 15 percent of a property’s value.

 Common uses of PACE include solar installations, energy-efficient heating and cooling, water-saving landscaping, and numerous other projects for residential and commercial properties.